shamim-akhtar/example-repo/README.md

-# example-repo
+# Example Rpository

+## This is my second headig
+### This in my third heading

+This is an example of markdown file.

-This is a simple demo on how to use GitHub.
+> This is a normal bullet